Find Nursing Colleges

 Read full report on Nursing at Southern Illinois University Edwardsville

-A rank of #3 on this year’s list means Illinois State University is a great value for nursing students working on their bachelor’s degree.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Out of the 38 schools in Illinois that were part of this year’s ranking, Illinois State University landed the # 3 spot on the list.
+Illinois State is a very large public school located in the suburb of Normal.

-In-state tuition fees for undergraduate students at Illinois State are $13,968 per year.
+The average tuition and fees for an in-state undergraduate at Illinois State are $13,968 a year.
 After completing their Bachelor's Degree, nursing graduates from Illinois State carry an average student debtload of $21,394.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $375.

 #4